EMazarakis/Generative-AI-in-Graphics/README.md

 The folder [Produced Images](https://github.com/EMazarakis/Generative-AI-in-Graphics/tree/main/Generative%20Images) contains per model, size and task type the generative images in which we did human evaluation.
 The folder contains sub-folder per model:
 1. CR = Crayon (Dalle-mini)
-2. DL = DALLE
+2. DL = DALL-E 2
-3. SD= Stable diffusion
+3. SD = Stable diffusion

 The structure of the folder is
 1. CR